-- Unless you plan to build a portal website and have the resources to do so, avoid trying to make your web site be “everything to everyone”, or you’ll just end up creating a ton of extra work for yourself when it comes to populating your website with content, as you will see when we continue exploring the website planning process in another section.
+- Unless you plan to build a portal website and have the resources to do so, don’t try to make your website appeal to an audience that is just too broad, or you’ll just end up putting yourself in an untenable position when it comes to populating your site with content, as you will learn when we continue exploring the website planning process in another section.

-Subscribe To Our Site And Get Notified Of New WordPress Tutorials!
+Subscribe Using The Form Below And Get Notified Of New WordPress Tutorials!

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie